monimiller/space-quest-league-trino/trino-minio/README.md

 docker-compose up -d
 ```

-You should expect to see the following output (you may also have to download
+You should expect to see a similar output to the one below
-the Docker images before you see the "done" message):

 ```
 Network trino-minio_trino-network          Created